-Over past 75 years, FSA has provided over $60 billion in loan funding to farmers through its direct loan program and has guaranteed over $59 billion in additional loan capital.
-This translates to over 3.7 million loans made to farmers and ranchers in all 50 states as a result of federal FSA loan programs.
+Over past 75 years, FSA has provided over $60 billion in loan funding to farmers through its direct loan program, and has guaranteed over $59 billion in additional loan capital.
+In total, over 3.7 million loans have been made to farmers and ranchers in all 50 states as a result of federal FSA loan programs.

 Here are some examples of how farmers across the country have used and benefitted from FSA farm loans:

-USDA’s Farm Service Agency (FSA) administers the direct and guaranteed loan programs, but farmers apply for direct loans through their local FSA county office, whereas guaranteed loans are made through a farmer’s local bank, credit union, CDFI, or other private lending institution.
+FSA administers both the direct and guaranteed loan programs.
+Farmers apply for direct loans through their local FSA county office, whereas guaranteed loans are made through a farmer’s local bank, credit union, CDFI, or other private lending institution.

 Direct loan application forms are available online but farmers must apply for direct loan assistance in person at an FSA county office or USDA Service Center.
-FSA officials will meet with the applicant to assess all aspects of the proposed or existing farming or ranching operation to determine if the applicant meets the eligibility requirements.
+FSA loan officers will meet with the applicant to assess all aspects of the proposed or existing farming or ranching operation to determine if the applicant meets the eligibility requirements set out in law.
 All borrowers who are approved to receive a direct loan from FSA are required to attend borrower training, which typically consists of a classroom type workshop on financial management.
 More information on borrower training options and the loan application process is available at FSA county offices.

 Farmers apply for guaranteed loans as they normally would with local commercial lenders that make agricultural loans in their community.
 The lender analyzes the farmer’s business plan and financial condition.
 If the farm loan proposal looks realistic, is financially feasible, and there is sufficient collateral, but it cannot be approved because it does not meet the lending institution’s loan underwriting standards, the lender may apply for an FSA loan guarantee.